 Have you ever watched Star Trek?
-On that show–and its many iterations–doctors could monitor your health by waving a small, salt-shaker sized device over your head.
+On that show–and its many iterations–doctors could monitor your health by waving a small, salt-shaker-sized device over your head.
 It’s a brilliantly conceived device, and scientists have been trying to create a real-life version for decades.
 (Turns out it’s easier to paint a salt-shaker than it is to create a handheld medical sensor.)
 But we’re almost there.
-And the newest health monitoring devices doesn’t look like a salt-shaker at all.
+And the newest health monitoring devices don’t look like a salt-shaker at all.

 It looks like a hearing aid.

 Um… because it is a hearing aid.
 Maybe that’s a little hard to believe.
 Most people categorize hearing aids as a kind of unitasker.
 They think it’s only supposed to do one thing: help you hear.
 But hearing aid manufacturers have been incorporating more and more cutting-edge technology into these tiny devices.
 Modern hearing aids can do a lot more than simply amplify sounds.

 The first question you’re asking probably has to do with the hearing aid itself: how in the world can a tiny device placed in your ear effectively monitor your health and wellbeing?
 What’s more, how can it do all this monitoring and help you hear at the same time?

 Those are… good questions.
 But in the age of supercomputing mobile phones that fit comfortably in your pocket, tiny health monitoring computers that fit snugly in your ears don’t seem all that far-fetched.